|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

 Civil partnership dissolutions are not included in our divorce statistics, they are reported separately in Civil partnerships in England and Wales.

 We are responsible for publishing demographic statistics on divorces taking place in England and Wales.
 The statistics are published by sex, age and marital status at the time of marriage, duration of marriage to decree absolute, age at divorce and the grounds for divorce.
 The number and ages of children involved were also published up until the 2015 data year.
-Since 2014, it has not been mandatory for couples divorcing to provide information on children, consequently, we discontinued these figures; more information is available in the accuracy section.
+Since 2014, it has not been mandatory for couples divorcing to provide information on children, so we have discontinued these figures.
+More information is available in Section 5 of this report.

-Annual divorce statistics for the UK and its constituent countries are published in the Vital statistics: population and health reference tables.
+Annual divorce statistics for the UK and its constituent countries are published in the Vital statistics in the UK: births, deaths and marriages publication.

 Divorce statistics for 2007 and earlier years were published in the annual reference volume Series FM2; the final volume of FM2 was produced in March 2010.

 Following the implementation of the Marriage (Same Sex Couples) Act 2013, the first marriages of same-sex couples took place on 29 March 2014.
-Civil partners have been able to convert their civil partnership into a marriage, if they so desired, from 10 December 2014.
-Figures showing the number of divorces to same-sex couples have since been included in our annual divorce publications – the first divorces recorded between same-sex couples in England and Wales were in 2015.
+Civil partners have been able to convert their civil partnership into a marriage from 10 December 2014.
+Figures showing the number of divorces to same-sex couples have since been included in our annual divorce publications.
+The first divorces recorded between same-sex couples in England and Wales were in 2015.

 (The degree to which statistical outputs meet users' needs.)